Athletics at the 2020 Summer Olympics – Men's long jump

 The men's long jump event at the 2020 Summer Olympics took place between 31 July and 2 August 2021 at the Japan National Stadium.
 Approximately 35 athletes were expected to compete; the exact number was dependent on how many nations use universality places to enter athletes in addition to the 32 qualifying through time or ranking (1 universality place was used in 2016).
 31 athletes from 20 nations competed.
 Miltiadis Tentoglou won the gold medal, Greece's first medal in the men's long jump.
 Cuban athletes Juan Miguel Echevarría and Maykel Massó earned silver and bronze, respectively, the nation's first medals in the event since 2008.

+For the first time in the men's Olympic long jump, the silver medallist achieved exactly the same distance as the winner so the result was decided on countback, similar to the procedures for the high jump and pole vault.

 Summary

 Injuries were to play a big role in the finals of this event.
 World leader Tajay Gayle showed up with his left knee taped, struggled down the runway to foul his first two attempts, finally getting a legal but non-qualifying jump on his third attempt.
-Maykel Massó took the lead as last jumper of the first round with an 8.21m, on his second attempt he seemed to tweak his left hamstring.
+Maykel Massó took the lead as last jumper of the first round with an 8.21 metres, on his second attempt he seemed to tweak his left hamstring.
 He would not take another attempt.
-In the third round, Juan Miguel Echevarría put one together taking a big lead with 8.41m.
+In the third round, Juan Miguel Echevarría put one together taking a big lead with 8.41 metres.
 A day after competing in the high jump final, JuVaughn Harrison struggled to qualify for the final three jumps in eighth.
 As the final jumper in the fourth round, Echevarría aborted his jump, coming out of the pit limping.
 He passed his fifth attempt.
-Leading off the fifth round, Harrison jumped 8.15m to move into bronze medal position.
+Leading off the fifth round, Harrison jumped 8.15 metres to move into bronze medal position.
 Later in the round, Thobias Montler jumped what looked like mid 8.30's, but it was a foul.
-Then Miltiadis Tentoglou matched Harrison with an 8.15m.
-Because Tentoglou had a previous jump of 8.11m as a tiebreaker, he took over bronze position.
+Then Miltiadis Tentoglou matched Harrison with an 8.15 metres.
+Because Tentoglou had a previous jump of 8.11 metres as a tiebreaker, he took over bronze position.
 The final round proved the difference.
 Early on, Montler jumped well past the video estimated leading mark, but the jump again was a foul.
-Then Eusebio Cáceres came through with an 8.18m to take bronze position away from Tentoglou.
-Tentoglou answered being knocked off the podium by jumping 8.41m, matching Echevarría exactly.
+Then Eusebio Cáceres came through with an 8.18 metres to take bronze position away from Tentoglou.
+Tentoglou answered being knocked off the podium by jumping 8.41 metres, matching Echevarría exactly.
 Again with the superior second best jump, Tentoglou took over the lead.
 It was time for the Cubans to answer, but Massó couldn't go, passing his final attempt, settling for bronze.
 Echevarría gave it a go, but as he ran down the runway it was clear he couldn't run.
 He stopped at the board, leaned down and pounded the foul marking plasticine in frustration.